dotnet/aspnetcore/README.md

 1. Clone the Home repository
 2. Change directory to the folder of the sample you want to run
-3. Run ```kpm restore```
+3. Run ```kpm restore``` to restore the packages required by that sample.
 4. You should see a bunch of output as all the dependencies of the app are downloaded from MyGet.
 5. Run the sample using the appropriate K command:
     - For the console app run  ```k run```.
     - For the web apps run ```k web``` on Windows or ```k kestrel``` on Mono.
-6. You should see the output of the console app or a message to show the site is now started.
+6. You should see the output of the console app or a message that says the site is now started.
-7. Navigate to the web apps in a browser by going to "http://localhost:5001" or "http://localhost:5004" if running on Mono.
+7. You can navigate to the web apps in a browser by going to "http://localhost:5001" or "http://localhost:5004" if running on Mono.

 ## Switching to Core CLR